WESTCHESTER SPRING PLATFORM TENNIS LEAGUE - WOMEN RULES

 A team may apply to enter the WSPTL by emailing the administator.
 As this is a new league, our best efforts will be made to group similar teams.
 Participation and sign up may dictate this as well.

-There is a $40 per person fee for each player participating in the league due before playing their first match.
+There is a $150 for each team participating in the league due before playing their first match.
 They can sign up at www.cceventsinfo.com.

 1. All division matches will be played on Tuesday mornings beginning at 10 am.
 Match schedules will be determined before the start of each session.
 Make-up matches should be played as quickly as possible.